 5. A foundation for growth

-A final advantage of employee benefits is they set the foundation for your organization to scale and grow.
-As you begin to hire more employees, having a unique and attractive employee benefits package helps you attract, hire, and keep the best employees.
+A final advantage of employee benefits is that they set your organization's foundation to scale and grow.
+As you hire more employees, having a unique and appealing employee benefits package helps you attract, hire, and keep the best employees.

-According to studies done by LinkedIn, organizations rated highly on compensation and benefits by their employees saw 56% lower attrition than organizations that were rated poorly.
+According to studies done by LinkedIn4, organizations rated highly on compensation and benefits by their employees saw 56% lower attrition than organizations that were rated poorly.